memari-majid/easy-local-rag/README.md

 These models will be stored locally, allowing the entire system to run offline.

 ### Step 5: Upload Your Documents

-The system supports various document formats, including .pdf, .txt, and .json.
-To upload your local documents, run the following script:
+The system supports various document formats, including **pdf**, **txt**, and **json**.
+This flexibility allows you to upload diverse types of files, whether you're working with textual data or **structured** **databases**.
+For example, you can upload a database in **JSON** format, which is commonly used to store and exchange data.
+JSON allows the system to handle structured documents, making it ideal for cases where the data needs to be parsed into key-value pairs or a hierarchical structure.

 ```bash
 python upload.py